AnnaDinaburgVulikh/Employee-Attendance-Management-System/README.md

     2.1.
 Uses Attendance class with 4 fields:
     - ID - 9 digits
-    - Name - a string, can include two words.
+    - Name - a string, can include two or more words.
     - Date - uses the template dd/mm/yyyy (auto update on creation)
     - Time - uses the template HH:MM (auto update on creation)